Ringing in the new year always feels like a new beginning, the perfect time to shed those behaviors, habits and attitudes we no longer need or want.

 — Leslie Davenport, therapist

-Cheryl, 65, can relate to that.
-She recently joined a gym in suburban St. Louis, and when asked about her goals, she said she wanted to improve her balance, strength and stamina.
+Cheryl, 66, can relate to that.
+She had joined a gym in suburban St. Louis, and when asked about her goals, said she wanted to improve her balance, strength and stamina.

 “Previously, the first thing out of my mouth would have been that I wanted to lose weight,” Cheryl said.
 “I am ridding myself of self-disdain and loathing.”